 The practice is not new.
 An old study illustrated workplace mobbing in factories in the 1940s.
 The group’s top performer was normally called a “rate-buster.”
 Afraid that their high productivity would cause their unit’s bonus rate to be cut, the workers reached an informal consensus to only produce to a certain level.
 The problem is that top performers refused to be held back by this group norm.
 While these so-called rate busters were just responding to the individual wage incentives put in place by leaders, they were harassed, threatened and sometimes physically harmed by their co-workers, all because they refused to conform to the peer pressure to underperform.

-The results of mobbing can be devastating; mental health issues, low job satisfaction, reduced employee engagement, high workplace conflict, and high turnover.
+As mobbing is a form of bullying, particularly in the workplace, it can take place in many forms.
+Some instances include excluding team members, frequent disagreements with a specific individual, or even physical aggression towards one particularly person.
+The results of workplace mobbing can be devastating; mental health issues, low job satisfaction, reduced employee engagement, high workplace conflict, and high turnover.
 Consequences to the organisation can also be severe.
 The loss of talent, toxic workplace cultures, low employee performance and the potential for costly litigation are all feasible outcomes.
+Which is why employers should know how to combat mobbing and learn how to create a workplace that counters this type of behaviour.

 A hidden cost of workplace mobbing is the damage done to diverse individuals and the organisation’s efforts toward inclusion.
-Targets of mobbing tend to be competent high performers, and data shows that women, people of colour and individuals seen as “different” are also frequent targets of mobbing.
+Mobbing often targets competent high performers, with data showing that it frequently affects women, people of color, and individuals perceived as “different.”
+This could negatively affect the company’s reputation, lead to legal disputes and a hostile workplace.
+Additional negative consequences include:

-HR has an extremely important role to play and a responsibility to maintain a workplace free of bullying.
+HR and employers are responsible to maintaining a workplace free of bullying.
 Not only is it an obligation for HR, but it makes for a much more productive and enjoyable place to work when these behaviours can be prevented or stopped as soon as they are reported.
-Employees will feel more valued and respected when they know that their employer is committed to providing a safe and professional environment for their workers.
+Employees feel more valued and respected when they see their employer’s commitment to maintaining a safe and professional environment.

 Why Does Mobbing Happen?